 It goes without saying that every forward thinking brand must make their solution mobile ready.

 SamCart is helping you do that.
 You don’t have to worry about that.
 Just create your checkout pages and deploy them.
 By default, all SamCart checkout pages are mobile-friendly.

 This has a lot of benefits from making your website user-friendly.

-SamCart has a competitive pricing compared to other brands.
-They have two subscription plans; the Pro and Premium plans.
+SamCart has competitive pricing compared to other brands.
+They have three subscription plans; the Launch, Grow, and Scale plans.

 The Launch costs $48/month, the Grow plan costs $99/month, while the Scale plan is $199/month.